MorillaLab/s2-PEPANALYST/code/reinforcement_learning/readme.md

 #### Topological Data Analysis:
 - **Persistent homology** applied to embedding matrices reshaped as 2D images
-- Captures topo-morphological features (GeoTop) and shape characteristics of the protein representations
+- Captures topological features and shape characteristics of the protein representations
 - Combined with original embeddings to create enriched feature representations

 ### 2. **Classifier Models**